LIPITOR- atorvastatin calcium tablet, film coated

 WARNINGS AND PRECAUTIONS

-The most commonly reported adverse reactions (incidence ≥ 2%) in patients treated with LIPITOR in placebo-controlled trials regardless of causality were: nasopharyngitis, arthralgia, diarrhea, pain in extremity, and urinary tract infection (6.1).
+Most common adverse reactions (incidence ≥2%) in patients treated with LIPITOR in placebo-controlled trials regardless of causality were: nasopharyngitis, arthralgia, diarrhea, pain in extremity, and urinary tract infection (6.1).

 USE IN SPECIFIC POPULATIONS